Marvell-Consulting/project-reports/content/en/pim/project-reports/sprint4-mid/index.md

 Goals
 -----
 - First prototype for data maintenance.
-In progress
  <span class="badge bg-info">_**In progress**_</span>

-- Get better data for analysis and prototyping In progress
+- Get better data for analysis and prototyping
  <span class="badge bg-info">_**In progress**_</span>

 These are are currently identified risks and issues